BinstonWinston/SMO-Prop-Hunt/README.md

 * Freeze in mid-air (hold L + press left stick), useful for getting the exact positioning for a prop to blend in

 ### :warning: Known Issues
-* Switching kingdoms while a prop is active crashes the game.
-For now, please turn off props when switching kingdoms (either go into seeker mode or turn off the Hide&Seek game mode)
 * Sometimes props take a sec to appear, try moving around or switching between hider and seeker

 ### Kingdoms Supported